 As Baby starts to take a bit more of an active interest in other children on play dates, you may start to encounter the occasional toddler disagreement over a toy or even grown-up attention.
 It can be especially hard as a parent to see your little one lash out by hitting or biting another child, but it’s a common toddler reaction – toddlers don’t have the years of practice in social interaction their parents do.
 Discouraging a toddler’s aggressive or frustrated response to a play date squabble requires a few important tools:

-- The voice: Speaking in a firm, but kind tone reminds Baby that you’re in control, which both discourages her from lashing out and reassures her that you’re in control.
+- The voice: Speaking in a firm, but kind tone reminds Baby that you’re in control, which both discourages them from lashing out and reassures them that you’re in control.
 A quiet, “wait, let’s stop here,” can help you and Baby take a beat to focus.
-Placing your hand gently on her to prevent any other further physical interaction is advisable if you think your child is likely to hit again.
+Placing your hand gently on them to prevent any other further physical interaction is advisable if you think your child is likely to hit again.

-- The acknowledgment: Letting Baby know that you see her of her desires, and that you understand where she is coming from can do a lot to make her feel heard.
+- The acknowledgment: Letting Baby know that you see their of her desires, and that you understand where they are coming from can do a lot to make them feel heard.
 A simple, “you want that car” will help her feel understood and taken seriously.

-- The direction: Baby is a lot more mature than she once was, but she still isn’t up to very complex instructions.
+- The direction: Baby is a lot more mature than they once were, but they still isn’t up to very complex instructions.
 Simple, easy-to-follow directives like “Gentle hands.
 No hitting,” will get better results at this age than a more complex discussion of why hitting isn’t nice.

 - The alternative: At this age, diversion always works better than telling Baby to stop doing something.
 Try suggesting an alternative behavior: “Please use your words.
 Would you like to finish your turn with the car and then share?”